 second friday notes presents poetry and music throughout the evening in the store's large cafe.
 Music begins at 7pm, followed by poetry.
 Food and drink available for purchase.
 Open to the public.

 John J. Han is Professor of English and Creative Writing at Missouri Baptist University, where he also chairs the Humanities Division.
-An award-winning poet and memoirist, he has published three haiku books: Little Guy Haiku, Chopsticks and Fork, and Thunder Thighs.
-His poems have also appeared in periodicals and anthologies worldwide, including Cattails, Cave Region Review, Four and Twenty, Frogpond, A Hundred Gourds, The Laurel Review, Mariposa, Nepali Art and Literature, Prune Juice, Simply Haiku, South by Southeast, Steinbeck Studies, Taj Mahal Review, Under the Basho, and World Haiku Review.
+He has published three haiku books: Little Guy Haiku, and Chopsticks and Fork.
+His poems have also appeared worldwide, including Cattails, Cave Region Review, Four and Twenty, Frogpond, A Hundred Gourds, The Laurel Review, Mariposa, Simply Haiku, South by Southeast, Taj Mahal Review, Under the Basho, and World Haiku Review.
 Simply Haiku selected him as the world’s sixth-best English-language haiku poet for the year 2011, and Cave Region Review honored him as Featured Poet for its 2012 volume.
 A native of South Korea, he earned his M.A. and his Ph.D. from Kansas State University and the University of Nebraska-Lincoln, respectively.

 Andrew Romero: Loving member of the St. Louis Metro Community for the past 10 years.
 Being born and raised in Mexico, Andrew writes of a transformational journey which is never ending.
 Inspired by nature and life, Andrew expresses through written art and music his learning experiences, with an aim to resonate in the world’s heart.

 River Jam: Percussion, guitar, bass and vocals.
 Reggae, cumbia and rock.
 Celebrating nature and water as our source of inspiration.
 River Jam will take you places you've never been.